 Coronal images can also be very useful and it is usually seen in the space containing the fat pad between the inguinal ligament, the common femoral vein and adductor longus 5.
 Assessment of compression of the femoral vein and any distal engorgement should be made.

-Femoral hernias are more common in women and unlike inguinal hernias they remain lateral to the pubic tubercle.
+The main differential is made with inguinal hernias.
+Femoral hernias are more common in women and unlike inguinal hernias, they remain lateral to the pubic tubercle.
 Femoral hernias invariably compress the femoral vein, while it is rare for an inguinal hernia to compress the femoral vein.

 - 1. Whalen HR, Kidd GA, O'Dwyer PJ.
 Femoral hernias.
 BMJ.
 2011;343 (dec08 1): d7668.
 BMJ (full text) - doi:10.1136/bmj.d7668 - Pubmed citation